 BEDARFSDECKEND - VEGDOG’S ONE POT – ein Topf für alle Felle!

-Our new wholesome recipe with sustainable protein sources that you can quickly recreate!
+Our new wholesome recipe with sustainable protein sources that's easy to cook!

 Cooking fresh food every day...
-Do you also plan to do this regularly because it has so many advantages?
-Just not enough time?
+Do you also make a point of doing this regularly because it offers so many benefits?
+Just don't have enough time?

-It is healthy not only for us humans, but also for our four-legged friends.
-It gives us the opportunity to decide individually what ends up in the bowl.
+It's healthy not only for us humans, but also for our four-legged friends.
+It gives us the opportunity to individually determine what ends up in the bowl.
 This is also practical for people with allergies or for dogs who are very picky about their food.
-When we cook ourselves, we decide every component ourselves.
+When we cook our own food, we control every ingredient ourselves.

 Published: 29.04.2020

-In addition, we do not have to rely on the statements of various feed manufacturers about the composition of their products and can see for ourselves where the demand comes from.
+In addition, we do not have to rely on the statements of various feed manufacturers about the composition of their products and can see for ourselves where the demand is met.

-There is one disadvantage to doing the cooking yourself...
+There's one downside to doing the cooking yourself, though...
 It takes time.
-It's not enough to just fill the contents of a can or bag into a bowl.
-You have to soak and chop, cook and puree.
-Nowadays, it's sometimes difficult to find the time to do this.
+It's not enough to just empty the contents of a can or bag into a bowl.
+You have to soak, chop, cook, and puree.
+These days, it's sometimes difficult to find the necessary time.

-For this reason, today we have come up with a recipe where almost all the ingredients end up in one pot - VEGDOG'S ONE POT :)!
+For this reason, today we have come up with a recipe where almost all the ingredients end up in one pot – VEGDOG'S ONE POT :)!
 All you have to do is weigh everything.
-Most of it is then cooked together and pureed if necessary.
+Most of it will then be cooked together and pureed if necessary.

 Necessary ingredients and daily ration in grams: